 Wong and his colleagues analyzed yearbook photos of Uranus and Neptune in February and are anticipating new images of Saturn and Neptune later this year.

-The images are taken in visible light as part of the Outer Planets Atmospheres Legacy (OPAL) program, which is run by Amy Simons of Goddard Space Flight Center in Maryland, with the assistance of Wong and Glenn Orton of the Jet Propulsion Laboratory in California.
+The images are taken in visible light as part of the Outer Planets Atmospheres Legacy (OPAL) program, which is run by Amy Simon of Goddard Space Flight Center in Maryland, with the assistance of Wong and Glenn Orton of the Jet Propulsion Laboratory in California.

 For explanations of various features on Jupiter, including the Great Red Spot and Red Spot Jr., link to the Space Telescope Science Institute’s story below.